From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving

-The creation of the Intention-Drive dataset follows a principled, multi-stage pipeline designed to generate realistic and diverse intention-action pairs.
-Our process leverages OpenScene dataset ~\cite{Peng2023OpenScene} for authentic driving scenarios and employs advanced Large Language Models (LLMs) for hierarchical language annotation.
+The creation of the Intention-Drive dataset follows a multi-stage pipeline designed to generate realistic and diverse intention-action pairs.
+Our process leverages the OpenScene dataset ~\cite{openscene2023} and employs advanced Large Language Models (LLMs) for language annotation.
 The pipeline consists of the following key steps:

-\textbf{Sourcing Foundational Driving Scenarios.} Our data collection process begins with sourcing high-fidelity, real-world driving scenarios from the large-scale OpenScene dataset~\cite{Peng2023OpenScene}, where 1359 and 600 scenarios are selected for training and testing, respectively.
-We selected OpenScene as our foundation due to its diverse range of complex urban environments, comprehensive multi-modal sensor data, and accurate ground-truth annotations, including the ego-vehicle's trajectory.
-For each selected scenario, we extract a temporal sequence of synchronized sensor inputs and the corresponding future trajectory of the ego-vehicle, which serves as the ground-truth driving action.
+\textbf{Foundational Scenario Curation.} The construction of our benchmark commences with the rigorous curation of driving scenarios sourced from the large-scale OpenScene dataset~\cite{openscene2023, sima2023_occnet}.
+From this corpus, we strategically select and filter a subset of scenarios, comprising 18,765 scenes for training and 1,959 for evaluation.
+For each scenario, we extract a temporal sequence of sensor observations paired with the ego-vehicle's future trajectory.